annaskaliun/retail-sales-analysis-2025/README.md

 - **Saturday** is the most active day of the week

 This tool supports data-driven decisions on assortment, inventory planning, and marketing.

+## Recommendations

+-- Increase focus on Category 2
+Category 2 is a key sales driver.
+This category deserves closer attention in terms of product availability, pricing strategy, and promotional activity.
+-- Maintain strong availability of Product A and Product B These products are critical for stable demand and inventory planning.
+-- Use the strongest months for promotions and planning January, June, and September are the strongest months.
+These periods can be used to scale campaigns and evaluate seasonal demand patterns.
+-- Pay attention to weaker periods
+Weaker months such as April, October, and February may be good candidates for targeted promotions or assortment adjustments.
+-- Use weekday patterns in operational planning
+Since Saturday shows the highest sales volume, this pattern can be considered in staffing, inventory allocation, and marketing activity.